Rosedale Chimney Bank

-Rosedale Chimney Bank or just Chimney Bank is a hill pass that carries a minor road between Rosedale Abbey and Hutton-le-Hole in the Ryedale district of the North York Moors National Park, North Yorkshire, England.
+Rosedale Chimney Bank or just Chimney Bank is a hill pass that carries a minor road between Rosedale Abbey and Hutton-le-Hole in the North York Moors National Park, North Yorkshire, England.
 The tarmacked highway shares the title of steepest road in England (the other is Hardknott Pass in Cumbria).

 The pass has an average gradient of 13%, with a maximum gradient of 1 in 3 (about 33%) and climbs 173 m on its 1.3 km route.
 It is colloquially known by cyclists as The Chain Breaker.

 In 1987 it was used as the venue for the National Hill Climb Championship.

 It takes its name from a 100 ft high chimney which was built to support an ironstone mine which was in that area.
 The mine closed in 1929, but its chimney remained until it was demolished on 28 July 1972.